TRISEP-2025-ML-tutorials/Intro-notebooks/SETTING_UP.md

 # Intro
-This document describes how to log in, run the apptainer container, cuda setup, container and how to start up jupyter (and 'tunnel' to it) if you so desire
+This document describes how to log in, run the apptainer container, cuda setup, container and how to start up jupyter (and 'tunnel' to it) if you so desire.
+Few hints on github are also provided.

 ## ssh setup and container